JulianFrattini/gere-r3a/README.md

 | Michael Unterkalmsteiner | Blekinge Institute of Technology, Sweden | |
 | Daniel Mendez | Blekinge Institute of Technology, Sweden & fortiss GmbH, Germany | |

-Cite this artifact as follows: Frattini, J., Fischbach, J., Fucci, D., Unterkalmsteiner, M. &Mendez, D., (2024, June).
+Cite this artifact as follows: _Frattini, J., Fischbach, J., Fucci, D., Unterkalmsteiner, M. &Mendez, D., (2024, June).
 Measuring the Fitness-for-Purpose of Requirements: An initial Model of Activities and Attributes.
 In 2024 IEEE 32nd International Requirements Engineering Conference (RE).
-IEEE.
+IEEE._

+## Artifact Location

+A persistent version of the artifact is located at https://zenodo.org/doi/10.5281/zenodo.10869626.

 ## Description of the Artifact